Carnegie Unit and Student Hour: Analysis

 Today, the Carnegie Unit and the Student Hour are a cornerstone to the administration of higher education institutions.
 As higher education is undertaken by the "masses" in the United States, these tools provide the ability to manage and compare students, faculty, and institutions.
 These units continue as the basis for evaluating student entry into college, and for determining student completion of course work and degrees.
 Faculty workload, efficiency, and evaluation are rooted in these units.
 And comparison among institutions, such as that undertaken by U.S. News & World Report, relies heavily on these units.
 Public and private administrators and state legislators also use these values for budgeting and planning purposes.

 However, many are critical of these units due to the arbitrary use of time as the basis for measuring educational attainment.
 Generally, the criticism is that student learning varies greatly even among individuals who teach the same material.
 Variations are even greater among the various faculty members, departments, topics, schools, colleges, and universities.
 This has become an even greater concern in this era of distance learning and telecommunication.
 Frustration is particularly high among those involved with transfer of credit among institutions.

 The Carnegie Foundation has stated that, while the Carnegie Unit system is imperfect, it is among the best measures we currently have of student learning, as well as too important for our education system, and for now it should stay.
 In the future, alternatives such as a competency based evaluation system may be considered.

+On a related term, the Carnegie rule is a "rule of thumb" that suggests that each hour of classroom time requires two or more hours of work outside the classroom.